International Students

 Job Search

 Many employers use the co-op program to transition students into a full-time role post-graduation.
-In order to beat your U.S. competition, your qualifications need to be far superior.
-It’s recommended that international students meet with their Career Services Coordinator two semesters before they intend to co-op or graduate for the best outcome.
+In order to outshine your U.S. competition, your qualifications need to be far superior.
+It’s recommended that international students meet with their career services coordinator two semesters before they intend to co-op or graduate for the best outcome.

-It should also be noted that all jobs with the federal government require U.S. citizenship.
-Companies who have contracts with the government also require U.S. citizenship, with little flexibility to hire permanent residents.
+Please noted that jobs with the federal government require U.S. citizenship.
+Employers that have contracts with the government also require U.S. citizenship, with little flexibility to hire permanent residents.

 Documentation